-Between February 2022 and May 2022, 54 Young Carers and 28 Adult Carers were involved in the development of this strategy.
+Between February 2022 and May 2022, 54 Young Carers and 28 Adult Carers have so far been involved in the development of this strategy.
 More carers will be contacted in the future through groups, surveys and further co-production.
 Three key questions were asked during the development of the strategy using a 'Signs of Safety' approach: